silvafj/BBK-MSCCS-2017-19/README.md

 ### Instance variables

-Two `private` integers, known as the `numerator` and the `denominator`.
+Two `private` integers, known as the *numerator* and the *denominator*.
-Do not provide public accessors or mutators ()getters or setters) for these instance variables; there is no reason for anything outside the `FractionImpl` class to know about them.
+Do not provide getters or setters for these instance variables; there is no reason for anything outside the `Fraction` class to know about them.

 Note: Even though these instance variables are `private`, they are private to the *class*, not to the object.